Teragron/canvasextraction/README.md

 # Canvas Maker

 ## Introduction

 This is a Python script that uses the PySimpleGUI library to create a graphical user interface (GUI) for a program that allows users to select an image of a room and an image of a painting, and then automatically pastes the painting onto the wall of the room in the image.

+## Features

+- Easy-to-use GUI for selecting images of a room and a painting
+- Automatically pastes the painting onto the wall of the room in the image
+- Displays and saves the resulting image

 ## Requirements